echuprikova/ob-visly-project-web/content/post/20-12-01-wowchemy-prize/index.md

 <!--more-->

-# Featured image
-# To use, add an image named `featured.jpg/png` to your page's folder.
-image:
-  caption: 'vPICO presentation on EGU 2021'
-  focal_point: ""
-  preview_only: false

 Increasing challenges for agricultural production such as climate change, environmental concerns, energy demands, and growing expectations from consumers triggered the necessity for innovation using data-driven approaches such as visual analytics.
 OB-VISLY extends the visual analytics approach with a structural way of data organization (ontologies), data mining, and visualization techniques to retrieve knowledge from the agricultural monitoring data.